 AI and Condition Detection

-Tags are assigned when both methods apply.ExampleHere, tags are recognized when the AI training data applies, AND the customer’s message does not refer to cancellation or relocation:
+Tags are assigned when both methods apply.ExampleHere, tags are recognized when the AI training data applies, AND the customer message does not refer to termination or move:

 AI or Condition Detection